ayaovi/LuckyDivisor/README.md

 ## Requirements for Local Execution

 The following is not a requirement per say but a suggestion instead.
 In the event that you wish to download the source files and execute the game locally, it is recommened you do so through a local web server.
 The way to set up a local server on your machine is discussed in depth [*here*](https://github.com/processing/p5.js/wiki/Local-server).
 Doing it this way, you would get a better experience.
 However, should you decide otherwise, some features of the game may not be available to you due to the possibility of Cross Origin Request restriction.

+### Project Hierarchy

+The project files are organised as follow in the current version of the game.

+#### src/

+It contains the javascript source files as well as the .html file that loads the game in the browser.
+Most of these source files represent a game component (e.g. Cube, Column etc...) while other represent action to be performed on game elements (e.g. CubeCollisionHandler, PnCubeMotionHandler etc...).
+It should also be noted that some of them are events as well.

+#### test/

+The majority of the code has been tested using a tool call [*QUnit*](https://qunitjs.com/), a javascript unit testing framework developed by jQuery foundation.

+The test files are organised as per source file.
+As such, a file named *cubetests.js* would be testing the functionalities of a *Cube* object and so on.

+Testing results can be inspected by opening up the file *index.html* in a browser.
+It gives you informationabout the passing and falling tests.

+#### config/

+It contains the configuration as well as global variable definition files.

+#### util/

+It contains the utilities files.
+In the attempt to avoid a very long single utility files, the utility functions have been seperated with respect to the objects that require them the most.
+As such we have a cube utilities file, a game utilities file etc...

+This arrangement of the project files can easily change in future versions.

 [Go Back Top](#table-of-contents)